 First of all,

-Search Engine Optimization (SEO) is an umbrella term for a variety of strategies used to improve the rankings on search engines.
-It includes both technical and creative elements that help websites rank higher in organic results when people search online using specific keywords or phrases relevant to their brand name.
+Search Engine Optimization (SEO) is an umbrella term for various strategies that help to improve rankings on search engines.
+It includes technical and creative elements that help websites rank higher in organic results when people search online using specific keywords or phrases relevant to their brand name.

 Differences between SEM and SEO include: